LONDON MARKETS: FTSE 100 Breaks 4-day Losing Streak As Oil Rallies

 Continue Reading Below

-U.K. stocks moved higher for the first time in five sessions on Monday, with energy companies leading the charge north as oil prices continued to rebound after a recent selloff.
+U.K. stocks closed higher for the first time in five sessions on Monday, with energy companies aiding in the charge north as oil prices continued to rebound after a recent selloff.

-The gains came as crude oil prices rallied 1.3%, after sliding to a 10-month low last Wednesday on concerns that rising U.S. and Libyan supply would offset production cuts by the Organization of the Petroleum Exporting Countries.
+The gains came as crude oil prices traded moderately higher, following a 10-month low hit last Wednesday on concerns that rising U.S. and Libyan supply would offset production cuts by the Organization of the Petroleum Exporting Countries.

-Mining companies were also getting a boost from the upbeat sentiment on oil on Monday.
-Shares of Glencore PLC (GLEN.LN) rose 1.3% and Rio Tinto PLC (RIO) (RIO) (RIO) added 0.7%.
-BHP Billiton PLC (BLT.LN) (BHP.AU) (BHP.AU) , which is moving ahead on a project to help maintain iron-ore production in Western Australia (http://www.marketwatch.com/story/bhp-billiton-oks-initial-south-flank-funding-2017-06-26), picked up 0.7%.
+Some mining stocks also got a boost from the upbeat sentiment around crude on Monday.
+Shares in Rio Tinto PLC (RIO) (RIO) (RIO) added 0.2%.
+But BHP Billiton PLC (BLT.LN) (BHP.AU) (BHP.AU), which is moving ahead on a project to help maintain iron-ore production in Western Australia (http://www.marketwatch.com/story/bhp-billiton-oks-initial-south-flank-funding-2017-06-26), gave up 0.1% after an earlier gain evaporated.

 Continue Reading Below